WOSPM/checker/mdocs/WOSPM0009.md

 ## Rationale

 README document is the first place that user faces before using your project or contributing to it.
-You should create as it is ablog post or article describing your project simply.
-The 200 is arguable.
+You should create as it is a blog post or article describing your project simply.
+Unfurtunately, there is no scientific metric about the word count and the `200` as word count is arguable, but It can be accepted that a README file with the word count less than `200` is a short document.

 The word count is calculated by;